loki344/ml-starter/README.md

 ## Prerequisites

 - Docker installation (https://docs.docker.com/get-docker/)
-- ONNX model
+- ONNX or PMML model
-- Pre- and postprocessing written in Python
+- Pre- and postprocessing written in Python (Optional for PMML)

 ## Instructions

-1) Train your model with an ML-Framework which supports the serialization in the ONNX format.
-See https://onnx.ai/supported-tools.html.
+1) Train your model with an ML-Framework which supports the serialization in the ONNX or PMML format.
+For ONNX see https://onnx.ai/supported-tools.html.
 Alternatively you can browse https://github.com/onnx/models and download most of the state-of-the-art ML-models already pretrained.
 2) Clone the ml-starter repository
    ```git
    git clone https://github.com/loki344/ml-starter.git
    ```
-3) Save your trained model in the folder "ml-starter / backend / app / custom_model" with the file name <strong>"custom_model.onnx"</strong>
+3) Save your trained model in the folder "ml-starter / backend / app / custom_model" with the file name <strong>"custom_model.onnx" / "custom_model.xml"</strong>
 4) Implement the pre- and postprocessing method to specify the data processing of the user requests and the prediction.
 Use the file "ml-starter / backend / app / custom_model / <strong>custom_model.py</strong>".</br> A simple pre- and postprocessing function for the famous iris-classification model looks like this:

     ```python